 Try Kindness with Walmart’s Auto Department

 We’ve read a lot of complaints about Walmart’s Customer Service – people ranting about how poor it is and how rude the service people are.
 Our experience has been much different.
-We don’t always get what we want, but most of the time, if we’re kind, patient and relate to the service person or manager as a Real Person with Feelings and a Job to do, they bend over backwards to help us.
+We don’t always get what we want, but most of the time, if we’re kind, patient and relate to the service person or manager as a Real Person with Feelings and a Job to do, they bend over backward to help us.

 Actual Manager’s notes on the Battery Warranty